AMNS/Nightingale/README.md

 Development environment requirements
 ------------------------------------
+Downloads require an Apple Developer account; they should not require a paid iOS or MacOS subscription.
+ - NB: when installing Xcode/Developer Tools, be sure the MacOS 10.4 SDK installation option is selected; it may not be selected by default.

 * MacOS version 10.5
+ - Xcode version 4.2 with MacOS 10.4 SDK and GCC version 4.0 support added
- - should work on version 10.4 too, but only 10.5 has been tested
+ - should work on version 10.4 too, but only version 10.6 has been tested

- - might work on 10.6: see below
+* MacOS version 10.6
- - will not work on versions >= 10.7, due to PowerPC / Rosetta dependencies
+ - will not work on versions >= 10.7, due to PPC / Rosetta dependencies
-* On OS 10.5: Xcode version 2.5
- - should work with version 2.4 or better, but only 2.5 has been tested
+ - Xcode version 3.2 with MacOS 10.4 SDK and GCC version 4.0 support added

+* The following environment _may_ work; it did for one person, but failed for another:

-* On OS 10.6 (maybe): Xcode version 4.2 with MacOS 10.4 SDK, PPC, and GCC version 4.0 support added
+* Xcode version 4.2 with MacOS 10.4 SDK, PPC, and GCC version 4.0 support added
  - Specifically, this is a hybrid of [Xcode 4.2 for MacOS 10.6] (http://adcdownload.apple.com//Developer_Tools/xcode_4.2_for_snow_leopard/xcode_4.2_for_snow_leopard.dmg)
  with [Xcode 3.2's for MacOS 10.6](http://adcdownload.apple.com//Developer_Tools/xcode_3.2.6_and_ios_sdk_4.3__final/xcode_3.2.6_and_ios_sdk_4.3.dmg) SDKs.
  Following [these instructions] (http://stackoverflow.com/questions/5333490/how-can-we-restore-ppc-ppc64-as-well-as-full-10-4-10-5-sdk-support-to-xcode-4